Frequently Asked Questions

 • Allows for clients to increase in their capacity to regulate unpleasant emotions that have typically been a precursor to substance use.
 Behaviours, beliefs, emotions, and memories that were suppressed by substance use are able to be acknowledged and processed.

-• RDDC plans to facilitate Opiate Agonist Therapy (OAT).
+• RDDC permits Opiate Agonist Therapy (OAT).
 This included buprenorphine (Suboxone/Sublocade) & methadone.
 OAT is assessed and administered by our partner pharmacy.

 • Abstinence is not to be equated with recovery.
 Abstinence (removal of detrimental practices or factors) can enable recovery (adding beneficial practices or factors).